 Easyship: Let’s talk about funding.
 You've used Kickstarter for all your campaigns, but did you explore other avenues to raise funds?

-Jesse: We do have a little bit of friends and family money, and we had some investment from me and a little bit of [venture capital].
+Jesse: We do have a few friends and family money, and we had some investment from me and a little bit of [venture capital].
 But that gives us a cushion so we don’t have to worry about some of the things we might need to worry about if our only funding was coming from Kickstarter.

 But Kickstarter is a way for us to go to our customers, show them what we’re doing, how they can help us, why we need them.
 And then they can essentially give us money in advance - they’re making a pledge to help us kick-start this project, and in exchange, they’re getting a reward.